NVIDIA/cuda-python/docs_src/source/module/cuda.rst

         IN: Specifies minimum number of threads per block to target compilation for

         OUT: Returns the number of threads the compiler actually targeted.
-This restricts the resource utilization fo the compiler (e.g. max registers) such that a block with the given number of threads should be able to launch based on register limitations.
+This restricts the resource utilization of the compiler (e.g. max registers) such that a block with the given number of threads should be able to launch based on register limitations.
 Note, this option does not currently take into account any other resource limitations, such as shared memory utilization.

         Cannot be combined with :py:obj:`~.CU_JIT_TARGET`.